QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * implements efficient operations as required for the task in hand

-At the same time, the syntax and semantics of C and Fortran are verbose and unwieldy when compared to something like Julia
+At the same time, the syntax and semantics of C and Fortran are verbose and unwieldy when compared to something like Julia.

-Moreover, these low level languages lack the interactivity that's so crucial for scientific work
+Moreover, these low level languages lack the interactivity that's so crucial for scientific work.

 Interpreted Languages
 ^^^^^^^^^^^^^^^^^^^^^^

-Interpreted languages like Python generate machine code "on the fly", during program execution
+Interpreted languages like Python generate machine code "on the fly", during program execution.

-This allows them to be flexible and interactive
+This allows them to be flexible and interactive.

 Moreover, programmers can leave many tedious details to the runtime environment, such as